Top of the page

-If the doctor can't feel the lump, a small wire can be put in the area during a mammogram or ultrasound just before surgery.
-The tip of the wire will guide the doctor to the area to be checked.
+To show the location of the abnormal breast tissue, a small wire can be put in the area during a mammogram or ultrasound just before surgery.
+The wire will guide the doctor to the area to be checked.

 The breast tissue will be sent to a lab.
 There it will be examined under a microscope to check for breast cancer.
 Your doctor may get some answers right away.
 But it can take up to 1 to 2 weeks to get the final results.